+In practice this means independence of states.
 The important question is now: How to promote a successful state where freedom, peace and prosperity are sustainable.
 This is no rocket science.
-But this question is neglected despite its urgency.
-We propose that the success of a country depends on the national society that underpins the state.
-Churches are important for a sustainable society, well proven in the history of countries since the emergence of the first modern state in the 16th century AD.
-Countries like Switzerland and the Netherlands heeded diversity and responsibility in their society and a dynamic separation of church and state.
+This website argues that the success of a country depends on the national society that underpins the state.
+Churches and people of faith are important for a sustainable society, to protect the rights of individuals and community alike.
+Countries are more peaceful if they heed diversity and responsibility in their society and a dynamic separation of church and state.

 An African proverb says it well: “If you know the beginning well, the end shall not trouble you”.